biruk166/portfolio/README.md

 # Portfolio
-This is my peroneal portfolio website built with React.js and Node.js including other JavaScript libraries.
+This is my personal portfolio website built with React.js, Node.js and including other JavaScript libraries.